 Senior Vice President & Director, Hockey Operations/Assistant General Manager

-Craig Heisinger is in his ninth season with the Winnipeg Jets in his role as Senior Vice President & Director, Hockey Operations/Assistant General Manager.
+Craig Heisinger is in his 13th season with the Winnipeg Jets in his role as Senior Vice President & Director, Hockey Operations/Assistant General Manager.
 In his role, Heisinger also serves as the General Manager of the Manitoba Moose, the American Hockey League affiliate of the Winnipeg Jets.

 In July 2017, Heisinger was honoured with the Thomas Ebright Award in recognition of career contributions to the AHL.